 Any individual or unincorporated business who is not directly in your employ, but rather hired on a contract basis to perform work, is an independent contractor.
-Unlike an employee, they are completely free to arrange their financial and work life as they see fit.
-Typical freelance roles include website developer, photographer, social media consultant and data processor.
+Unlike an employee, they are completely free to arrange their financial and work-life as they see fit.
+Typical freelance roles include website developer, photographer, social media consultant, and data processor.

 Be aware that misclassifying an employee as an independent contractor will incur serious penalties from the IRS and state income tax authorities.
-To see what could happen, you need look no further than the huge lawsuit California won against Uber in 2015, claiming that Uber drivers were employees, not independent contractors.
+To see what could happen, you need to look no further than the huge lawsuit California won against Uber in 2015, claiming that Uber drivers were employees, not independent contractors.

-The second qualification is that you paid them $600 or more during the tax year.
+The second qualification is that you paid $600 or more during the tax year.
 That payment could be in the form of cash, rent, exchange of services, prizes and awards, and just about anything else that has a monetary value.

 Who Doesn’t Need a 1099